-Intangible assets reflect the value assigned to tradenames, trademarks, domain names and the fair market value of the Company's leases.
-The Company does not amortize tradenames, trademarks and domain names as the Company defines the life of these assets as indefinite.
+Intangible assets reflect the value assigned to tradenames, trademarks and domain names.
+The Company does not amortize its intangible assets as the Company defines the life of these assets as indefinite.

 Impairment

 Goodwill

 The Company evaluates goodwill annually to determine whether it is impaired or whenever events occur or circumstances change that would indicate that the fair value of a reporting unit is less than its carrying amount.
 Conditions that may indicate impairment include, but are not limited to, a significant adverse change in customer demand or business climate that could affect the value of an asset; general economic conditions, such as increasing Treasury rates or unexpected changes in gross domestic product growth; a change in the Company's market share; budget-to-actual performance and consistency of operating margins and capital expenditures; a product recall or an adverse action or assessment by a regulator; or changes in management or key personnel.